csmontt/trajectory-generalization/README.md

 A jupyter notebook performing the first step can be found [here](https://github.com/csmontt/trajectory-generalization/blob/master/trajectory_generalization.ipynb).
 There, I transformed the raw GPS data into linestrings using the [movingpandas](https://github.com/anitagraser/movingpandas) library from Dr. Anita Graser.
 This step may not be necessary, but since I performed the first step based on her [own implementation of the paper's algorithm](https://anitagraser.com/2017/10/13/movement-data-in-gis-extra-trajectory-generalization-code-and-sample-data/) for extracting charactheristic points from trajectories, I had to use it.

+**Update**: When using linestrings instead of a pandas dataframe, the algorithm for extracting charactheristic points was to slow.
+It was better to just keep the data as a pandas dataframe.
+That is what I did in this [notebook](https://github.com/csmontt/trajectory-generalization/blob/master/andrienkos%20algorithm%20.ipynb)

 Is important to note that her implementation does not result in the same outcome as the implementation shown in the paper, as she skips some steps (e.g. steps 3 and 4).
 I would like to replicate the complete workflow shown in the paper, not the partial implementation done by Dr. Graser.